With thousands of different mortgage deals to choose from, it’s not always easy to work out which one might be right for you.

 You can fix a wide range of different periods, including two, five, seven or 10 years.

 It might seem sensible to fix for as long as possible but there are two things to consider before you do this.
 First, if your circumstances do change you might need to sell up and redeem (pay off) the mortgage.
 There are often hefty early repayment charges to pay if you do this, so fixing your rate for too long could cost you if you want to leave your deal before it finishes.
 Second, if fixed rates become cheaper over time and you’re locked into your existing deal, you could lose out as you usually won’t be able to move to a lower rate.

 Fixed deals were highly competitive last year, but with several increases in the base rate in recent months, lenders have been busy following suit and raising their mortgage rates.
 If you’re not sure whether a fixed rate deal is right for you, read our article Should I go for a fixed or variable rate mortgage?

 You can compare the best fixed rate mortgage deals currently available in the market using our mortgage comparison tool.

 Another option is a tracker mortgage, where your mortgage rate rises and falls in line with interest rates set by the Bank of England, or sometimes a separate rate set by the individual lender.

-Currently tracker rates appear very attractive as interest rates are so low, but it’s worth noting that many tracker deals have a ‘collar’ below which the rate cannot fall.
+Tracker rates are usually most popular when interest rates are falling rather than rising as they are now, but it’s worth noting that many tracker deals have a ‘collar’ below which the rate cannot drop.

-This type of mortgage also comes with the risk of higher repayments when the Bank of England eventually does start raising rates.
-It’s important to make sure you’d be able to handle an increase in monthly repayments should this happen.
+This type of mortgage also comes with the risk of higher repayments now that the Bank of England has started raising rates.
+If you’re considering a tracker mortgage, it’s important to make sure you’d be able to handle increases in monthly repayments should the Bank raise rates further.